-Rule Change: Open
+Rule Change: Completed

 The rule change request

-Key features of ENA’s proposed rule are:
+Key features of ENA’s proposed rule were:

 - amendments to revenue and pricing methodologies to allow for direct cost recovery, rather than recovery through an AER revenue determination,